Skip to content

 Default provisions exist in the Partnership Act 1890.

-Similar to how the Model Articles of Association govern companies absent of any bespoke articles, the Partnership Act will govern partnerships without a partnership agreement.
-However, the default provisions within the Partnership Act are outdated and do not make much commercial sense today.
+Similar to how the Model Articles of Association govern companies in the absence of bespoke articles, the Partnership Act governs partnerships without a partnership agreement.
+However, the default provisions within the Partnership Act are outdated and lack commercial sense today.

 Continue reading this article below the form